Prototype receiver also includes a MW tuner.

 make the quench audible at all times.
 For non FM stereo/SCA applications,

-Optimum sensitivity occurs with VR2 adjusted
+Optimum sensitivity occurs with the regeneration

-to the point where the receiver has just gone into oscillation.
+adjusted to the point where the receiver has just gone into oscillation.

-receiver with an HP8654B signal generator and could receive a 3uV signal,
+signal generator and could receive a 3uV signal, albeit with some noise.

 The prototype shown alongside the portable version.
 The small PCB

-used for testing sensitivity.
+generator used for testing sensitivity.

 Fellow FM enthusiast, Andy Mitz, who authored